 From Beginners through 5th grade, physical education classes focus on building a foundation of coordination and fitness while having fun and learning to work with others.

 By the time our students reach 6th grade, they are ready for competition on our school teams.
-Teams include soccer and field hockey in the fall, and separate boys’ and girls’ lacrosse teams in the spring.
+Teams include soccer in the fall, and a variety of options in the spring.

 All students participate in athletics, and students who in other settings might shy away from the athletic field are often delighted to discover their own inner strength, coordination, stamina and sportsmanship.